Anmol-Ghadia/CommandLinkXtreme/README.md

     1) once connected, exchange keys for encryption
     1) now the user can chat
     1) all chats should be encrypted before sending
+1) Add database with SQLlite or oracle sql
+1)

 ### Developer Instructions